codelv/protonmail/README.md

 # Protonmail

-An unoffical protonmail client for python using pgpy, bcrypt, and atom.
+An _unoffical_ protonmail client for python using pgpy, bcrypt, and atom.

 It can be used sync or async and currently supports twisted and tornado for python 2.7 and up.

+Currently supports reading and sending messages to protonmail users and outside users.
+Sending and receving attachments are not yet supported.

 ## Usage